Solar payback period: How soon will it pay off?

 Key takeaways

-• The average EnergySage solar shopper breaks even in about eight to nine years.
+The average EnergySage solar shopper breaks even in about seven to eight years.

 To calculate your solar payback period, you simply divide the cost of installing your system by the amount of money you’ll save each year.

-That means at the end of those 8.7 years, your solar panels will have saved you enough money on your electric bill to cover the upfront cost of your system.
-Year nine in the example is when you technically start saving money, having finally broken even on your investment.
+At the end of those 7.5 years, your solar panels will have saved you enough money on your electric bill to cover the upfront cost of your system.
+Year eight in the example is when you technically start saving money, having finally broken even on your investment.

 Comparing the different payback periods of multiple solar installation quotes is one of the simplest ways to understand each option's financial benefits and understand what year your solar investment will start to save you money.